chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-2.md

 ---
-title: "The Fox Alliance AUM and Production Dashboard"
+title: "The Fox Alliance AUM and Production Dashboard (2023)"
 excerpt: "Utilized a database of over 224K entries to create a Power BI dashboard that visualized firm KPIs"
 collection: portfolio
 ---